Students perform in Cagnes sur Mer

-Clarinet - Flute - Orchestral Strings - Piano
+Clarinet - Flute - Violin - Viola - Cello - Piano

 The Zodiac Music Academy & Festival session in Valdeblore, now in its 8th season, is designed as a two-week intensive course where young professionals and highly advanced students can immerse themselves in their practicing without distraction, surrounded by the untold beauty of the French Alps.
 In addition to private instruction, the session offers chamber music and multiple performance opportunities throughout the Côte d'Azur.